GorkaEchavarri/CodeClicker/README.md

 ### Executing program

-Download the app and run it in localhost
+Download the app and run it in localhost.

 ## Help